In the first segment of our conversation with Vinay Kevadiya, the visionary behind Upmetrics, we explored the platform’s origins and itsunique ...

 Other KPIs that may be important for your business are website traffic and conversions.
 Say, for example, you’re getting a lot of website visitors, but few are making purchases.
 This means it might be a good idea to analyze your site and products to figure out the issue.

-The expert that reviewed your business plan may be a resource that can help you determine your KPIs, or you could speak with a business advisor.
+The expert who reviewed your business plan may be a resource that can help you determine your KPIs, or you could speak with a business advisor.
 Knowing the numbers that could determine your business’s health and success is an absolute must.

 Test the Market